mallocode300/cafe_wifi_website/README.md

 - Like cafes to show your appreciation
 - Post reviews with ratings for cafes
 - Delete cafes from the database
+- Fully responsive design that works on all devices
+- Modern, user-friendly interface

 ## Technologies Used